ecorey/AI-Foundations-Bootcamp/Week1/NeuralNetworks.md

 To illustrate, imagine you have a neural network trained to classify objects as red or blue.
 You input features of an object into the network.
 The network, using its trained weights, processes these inputs through its layers and activation functions (like sigmoid).
 Finally, the output layer gives you a number.
 If this number is closer to 1, the network predicts "red"; if closer to 0, it predicts "blue".

 Let's create a graph of the sigmoid function to illustrate how it maps input values to a range between 0 and 1.
-This graph will help you visualize how intermediate values are handled by the sigmoid function, which is crucial in understanding how a neural network makes decisions based on its inputs.
+This graph helps visualize how intermediate values are handled by the sigmoid function, which is crucial in how a neural network makes decisions based on its inputs.

 ![Sigmoid Graph Image](./sigmoid.png)

-Here's the graph of the sigmoid function.
-As you can see, it has an "S" shape.
+Here is the graph of the sigmoid function which has an "S" shape.
 The function smoothly transitions from near 0 to near 1.
-This transition is crucial in a neural network for making decisions:

 - When the input value (x) is a large negative number, the output of the sigmoid function (σ(x)) is close to 0.
 - When x is a large positive number, σ(x) is close to 1.